UMCUGenetics/sparqling-genomics/README.md

 # SPARQLing genomics

+This project provides programs to extract RDF triplets from commonly used file formats in genomics.
+It also provides a web-based environment to explore the RDF triplets once inserted in a triple store.
-More documentation is available in the `doc/` directory.
+The complete documentation is available in the `doc/` directory.

 ## Dependencies